 When the "Start/Stop" key is pressed, the Pumping Program begins to operate, starting with Phase 1.
-If the current Program Phase specifies a pumping rate, the pump will begin pumping, and the "Pumping" LED will be lit.
+If the current Program Phase specifies a pumping rate, the pump will begin pumping, and the 'Pumping' LED will be lit.
 The pumping direction will depend on the Phase setup.
-The display will show the "Volume Dispensed "with a volume units LED ("mL" or " μ L") and the "Dispensed" LED lit.